JoshJers' Ramblings

 Networking Is Hard (Part 3)

-In my previous two posts, I started looking into what it would take to code the networking for my game, and came up with a first draft, before realizing that floating-point discrepancies between systems totally threw my lockstepping idea for a loop.
+In my previous two posts, I started looking into what it would take to code the networking for my game, and came up with a first draft, before realizing that floating point discrepancies between systems totally threw my lockstepping idea for a loop.

 Lockstepping With Collisions

-In order to solve the issue with different systems having different floating-point calculation results, I decided to somewhat revamp the network design, and really leverage the fact that I don’t care so much about cheating – you could never get away with a networking scheme like this in a competetive game.
+In order to solve the issue with different systems having different floating point calculation results, I decided to somewhat revamp the network design, and really leverage the fact that I don’t care so much about cheating – you could never get away with a networking scheme like this in a competetive game.

 • First, the timing of the scrolling, player bullet fire rates, enemy fire rates, etc were all modified to be integer-based instead of float-based.
 There are no discrepencies in the way that integer calculations happen from machine to machine, so the timings of things like enemy spawning, level scrolling, etc. are now all perfectly in sync, frame by frame.